-Adaptive Equipment Corner was founded in 2015 by Cindy Hardin-Weiss, PT and Christina Hardin-Weiss, ST. As therapists, we see seniors struggling every day to care for themselves.
+Cindy Hardin-Weiss, PT and Christina Hardin-Weiss, ST founded AECorner in 2015 because we were seeing too many seniors struggling every day to care for themselves.
 Most of our clients have the same goal and that is to remain as independent as possible in their home.
 Many times, this goal can be achieved by simply having the right tools.
 As most therapists are aware, there are catalogs FULL of adaptive equipment available to assist their clients with just about any need.
 However, many seniors, including their caregivers are NOT aware and even more frightening, do not know how to use the equipment safely.
 Our goal is to be a trusted resource for individuals looking for information regarding adaptive equipment and how to use it safely to enhance senior’s ability to age in place.

 I graduated in 1992 with a Master’s Degree in Physical Therapy from Washington University in St Louis, MO.
 The majority of my career has been spent in Home Healthcare, with short stents in skilled rehabilitation and outpatient therapy clinical settings.
 My passion is to assist people in maintaining their independence, especially when it makes the difference in their ability to remain in their home.